What happens on your assessment day

 - Your passport

-- Your UK driving licence
+- Your full UK driving licence

-- Your EU identity card.
+- Your identity card (with machine-readable zone)

 You don't need to bring anything else with you to the assessment.